yireo/magento2-replace-all/README.md

-# Magento 2 removal of all optional modules
+# Magento 2 removal of optional modules
 This repository contains a composer meta-package that removes optional modules.
-To install, use the following:
+To install this package, use the following:

     composer require yireo/magento2-replace-all